shreeyashree-65/shreeyashree-65/README.md

 # I am Shreeya P S,

--Learning and building at the crossroads of Web3 & AIML.
+-Learning and building at the crossroads of Web3, Data Science & AIML.

 -Kinda obsessed with the idea of a user-owned **data**, decentralized web.